digitalfondue/npjt-extra/README.md

 The rules are simple:

  - you can define a method without parameter that return NamedParameterJdbcTemplate: the proxy will return the underlying NamedParameterJdbcTemplate.
- - if you use java8: you can define default methods
+ - you can define default methods
  - all the others methods must contain the @Query(...) annotation

 #### Basic use